-*Juniors: Automatic regional talent ID camp invitations are based on competitive race results from the following: At least one top-5 finish from RDRS or other similar caliber road events in the 15-18 age groups, or one or more top-5 finishes from American Mountain Bike Challenge (AMBC) or other similar MTB events, both in the 15-18 age groups, or by permission based on race resume from the previous 12 months of racing prior to any camp.
-14-year-old racing age athletes are eligible for camp invitation provided they have qualified racing in the 15-18 age group categories.
+*Juniors: Automatic regional talent ID camp invitations are based on competitive race results from the following: At least one top 5 finish from RDRS or other similar caliber road events, or one or more top 5 finishes from the Mountain Bike Development Race Series, American Mountain Bike Challenge (AMBC) or other similar MTB events, both in the 15-18 age groups, or by permission based on race resume from the previous 12 months of racing prior to any camp.
+14-year-old racing age athletes are eligible for regional talent ID camps provided they have qualified racing in the 15-18 age group categories.

 For more information, please contact the USA Cycling Events Department.